tlswg/tls13-spec/draft-ietf-tls-tls13.md

   Consensus {{RFC2434}}.
 IANA has updated this registry to include the signature_algorithms extension and its corresponding value (see {{hello-extensions}}).

+This document also uses two registries originally created in {{RFC4492}}.
+IANA [should update/has updated] it to reference this document.
+The registries and their allocation policies are listed below.

+- TLS NamedCurve registry: Future values are allocated via IETF Consensus
+  {{RFC2434}}.

+- TLS ECPointFormat Registry: Future values are allocated via IETF Consensus
+  {{RFC2434}}.

 In addition, this document defines two new registries to be maintained by IANA: